Ramana-bharathi/modelling-recovery-module/README.md

 # modelling-recovery-module
-modelled the kinematics and dynamics of the recovery crew module of SpaceX when it is lifted onto the GO navigator after splashdown.
+Modelled the kinematics and dynamics of the  Dragon crew recovery module of SpaceX when it is lifted onto the GO navigator after splashdown.